m-reza-rahman/jakartaee-docker/README.md

 * Administering applications through admin ports exposed out of Docker (as opposed to just deploying applications within Docker images).
 The [exposed-port](/exposed-port) folder shows how this is done.
 * Auto-deploying applications through mounted external Docker volumes on the host (as opposed to deploying applications within Docker images).
 The [external-volume](/external-volume) folder shows how this is done.
 * How to make application server administration, clustering, autodiscovery and load-balancing work with Docker networking and Kubernetes cluster deployments.
 The [kubernetes-clustering](/kubernetes-clustering) folder shows how this is done.
-* How your CI/CD pipeline looks like with Java EE, Docker and Kubernetes.
+* How your CI/CD pipeline looks like with Java/Jakarta EE, Docker and Kubernetes.
 The [kubernetes-devops](/kubernetes-devops) folder shows how this is done.

-The demos use Java EE 8, WebSphere Liberty, Azure Kubernetes Service (AKS) and Azure DevOps Pipelines.
+The demos use Jakarta EE 8, WebSphere Liberty, Azure Kubernetes Service (AKS) and Azure DevOps Pipelines.